judealatawi/API/README.md

 1- Create:  Create a new photo.

-2- Read: Retrieve all photos and assosiated comments or retrieve a specific photo by ID.
+2- Read: Retrieve all photos and associated comments or retrieve a specific photo by ID.

 3- Update: Update an existing photo.